Endeavour II (barque): Voyages

 Initially, as Monte Cristo, she worked her way down the western seaboard of the United States giving costumed on-board tours to paying visitors at each port of call.
 On 22 July 1969 she had to be towed into Port Townsend, Washington in thick fog after suffering engine trouble.
 She had a number of movie roles and on 9 November was briefly involved in the occupation of Alcatraz.

-After being renamed Endeavour II, she sailed across the Pacific to Sydney to take part in the bicentenary re-enactment on 29 April 1970 of James Cook's landing at Botany Bay, Sydney.
+After being renamed Endeavour II, she sailed across the Pacific Ocean to Sydney to take part in the bicentenary re-enactment on 29 April 1970 of James Cook's landing at Botany Bay, Sydney.
 She subsequently cruised up the eastern seaboard of Australia to Brisbane, giving costumed on-board tours to paying visitors at each port of call, and then sailed for Auckland, New Zealand, under American skipper Jeff Berry.

 This proved to be her final voyage and she encountered a number of delays.
 Soon after sailing she was becalmed and carried southwards by a freak seventy-mile-a-day current.
 In the Tasman Sea the crew sighted distress flares and searched for over twelve hours without success; the consequent depletion of fuel reserves was to prove crucial later.
 On rounding North Cape she encountered a full gale and failed to make the intended Houhora Harbour.